Wilpattu National Park

 Mammals of Wilpattu National Park

-The park is home to some of Sri Lanka’s most iconic mammals, including:
+Wilpattu is home to some of Sri Lanka’s most iconic mammals:

-Sri Lankan Leopard – The top predator of the park.
+• Sri Lankan Leopard – The apex predator

-Asian Elephant – Frequently spotted near water sources.
+• Asian Elephant – Frequently spotted near Villus

-Spotted Deer, Sambar Deer, and Wild Boars – Common prey species.
+• Spotted Deer, Sambar Deer, Wild Boars – Common prey species

 Flora and Fauna in Wilpattu National Park

-The park features a mix of dry evergreen forests, open grasslands, and the unique Villu wetlands.
-The flora includes towering Palu trees, Weera trees, and a variety of shrubs that provide shelter and food for numerous species.
-The ecosystem supports an extensive food chain, making Wilpattu one of the most balanced natural reserves in Sri Lanka.
+The park features a combination of dry evergreen forests, open grasslands, and Villu wetlands.
+The flora includes Palu trees, Weera trees, and a variety of shrubs that provide shelter and food for wildlife.
+This rich ecosystem supports a balanced food chain, making Wilpattu one of the most biodiverse national parks in Sri Lanka.

 Climate in the Wilpattu National Park